ElsevierSoftwareX/SOFTX_2019_320/README.md

 These instructions will get you a copy of the project.
 You will be able to run the project on your local machine for development and testing.
 This project is tested and works on **Linux** but it should work on any OS.

+The admin panel pages of the project use the Gentelella - Bootstrap Admin Template by Colorlib.

 ### Prerequisites

 1. Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your system.